 It doesn’t show you’ve stretched yourself.
 Or that you care about the business world.

 Did you start a meat-smoking group with 20+ members?
 Or grow the membership of a whitewater rafting club?

 Those things show leadership.

 Last, here’s a list of sample skills for a resume that work in MBA application resumes:

 - Interpersonal Skills

 - Time Management

 - Attention to Detail

-- Job-Specific Skills (digital marketing, accounting, finance, etc.)
+- Job-Specific Skills (marketing skills, accounting, finance, etc.)

 Don’t include all of them.
 That looks shady.